yhorian/cardiff.marketing/src/posts/using-chatgpt-for-content-writing-round-peg-meets-square-hole.md

 {{ {src: "src/static/img/ai-detected.png", _class: "rounded-3xl",  alt: "Originality.ai has no doubt that ChatGPT wrote this text.", height: "15em", label:true} | image | safe }}

 Oh, dear.
 As good as this introduction was, it has been flagged as AI content.
-A few months ago that might not have meant much but many sites are now getting penalised for exactly this. more AI generated your content appears then the [more likely you are to incur a penalty](https://www.searchenginejournal.com/google-says-ai-generated-content-is-against-guidelines/444916/).
+A few months ago that might not have meant much but many sites are now getting penalised for exactly this.
+The more AI generated your content appears then the [more likely you are to incur a penalty](https://www.searchenginejournal.com/google-says-ai-generated-content-is-against-guidelines/444916/).
 We *could* use this and hope that we don't get stung.
 But is it worth the risk?

 If you want to future-proof your content, then producing an outline may be as far as ChatGPT can go.